tiendu/tiendu.github.io/docs/GAMES.md

-Snake is one evolving Neon Run with a fixed top-down 2.5D arena, absolute four-direction steering, a transparent block-built snake, Flow scoring, tail-powered Overdrive, deterministic sectors, and recovery-or-risk protocol choices.
+Snake is one evolving Neon Run with a fixed top-down 2.5D arena, absolute four-direction steering, a transparent block-built snake, Flow scoring, deterministic sectors, solid arena walls, and recovery-or-risk protocol choices.
+After six cores, a physical wall gate opens; the next sector begins only after the snake reaches it.
 The arena and obstacles are cached, while the high-DPI render scale is capped to keep the game responsive on ordinary laptops and phones.

 ## Free Range